betheden/hebrew-grammar/content/infinitive_absolute.rst

   "Should anyone who wishes to criticize **try to correct** the
      Almighty?"

-The following example shows the infinitive absolute continuing the action of the preceding verb.
+The following example shows an infinitive absolute continuing the action of the preceding verb.

 .. csv-table:: Example: GEN 41:43